HumanNeuronLab/ERWiN/readme.txt

 	Electrode Reconstruction Widget for Neuroimaging (ERWiN)
 =========================================================================

-This UI widget was created to help locate stereo-EEG contact locations.
+This GUI widget was created to help locate stereo-EEG contact locations.

 To start: open Matlab and run ERWiN in the command line (ensure the folder containing the ERWiN.m file has been added to your